NREL/buildstockbatch/docs/project_defn.rst

                present for the user that grants rights to Glue crawler to read s3 and create database catalogue.
 The name of that IAM role must be provided here.
 Default is: "service-role/AWSGlueServiceRole-default".
                For help, consult the `AWS documentation for Glue Service Roles <https://docs.aws.amazon.com/glue/latest/dg/create-an-iam-role.html>`_.
             *  ``database_name``: The name of the Athena database to which the data is to be placed.
 All tables in the database will be prefixed with the output directory name.
+Database name must be lowercase, start from letters and contain only letters, numbers and underscore character. `Athena requirement. <https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html#schema-names>`
             *  ``max_crawling_time``: The maximum time in seconds to wait for the glue crawler to catalogue the data before aborting it.